bernskioldmedia/wp-plugin-base/README.md

 ./bin/forge make:block bm my-block
 ```

+### `forge setup:block-build` - Sets up build assets for blocks

+Generates the webpack config file as well as requires all the various NPM dependencies for building blocks.

 ## Booting Classes

 We typically need to boot (run) a series of classes and hooks/init functions when the plugin loads.
 This to boot further features.